chef/chef-server/doc/FrequentTasks.md

 sufficient.
 Always do a complete BuildKite build and run of chef pedant before merge.

+## Getting Started
+ - Generally all the updates are done inside the dev-vm /host/ to avoid inconsistensies with ruby versions.
+ - stop the sync function if it is running

 ## Updating Ruby
-- omnibus_overrides.rb
+- omnibus_overrides.rb needs to be updated with the latest acceptable version of Ruby.

 - Expeditor and BuildKite scripts
-  It is best to keep the version we're using for tests the same as what we're shipping in Chef Server.
+  It is best to keep the version we're using for tests the same as what we're shipping in Chef Server (match with omnibus_overrides)
     - scripts/bk\_tests/bk\_install.sh
     - .expeditor/verify.pipeline.yml
     - .expeditor/license_scout.sh